-The main takeaway here is that by increasing the Q, we narrow the bandwidth (whatever it happens to be) and by decreasing the Q, we widen the bandwidth of the filter.
+The main takeaway here is that by increasing the Q, we narrow the bandwidth (whatever it happens to be), and by decreasing the Q, we widen the filter’s bandwidth.
 This is certainly the case with any EQ that has Q controls!

 If we go by the -3 dB cutoff frequency points, we’d have the following table relating Q factors to bandwidths (measured in octaves):